 Step 3 – Overall color and shadow

 Create a Solid Color adjustment layer above all layers and use the color #D70D0D and change the blend mode of it to Darken.
-I also added a Gradient Map with the Sepia 1 preset from the Photographic toning set with the Lighten blend mode.
+I also added a Gradient Map with the Sepia 1 preset from the Photographic toning set to Lighten blend mode.

 I wanted to have more darkness on to top and bottom of the poster because that’s where the text will be, so I created a Gradient adjustment using the Radial style.
-I increased the radius a bit and changed the gradient transition and I set the blend mode of this adjustment to Soft Light.
+Increase the radius a bit and change the gradient transition and set the Blend Mode of this adjustment to Soft Light.